Qualitative software engineering research -- reflections and guidelines: Background

-The quality of software engineering studies using grounded theory is reviewed by Stol et al.~\cite{stol2016grounded}.
+The quality of software engineering studies using grounded theory was reviewed by Stol et al.~\cite{stol2016grounded}.
 Examining close to one hundred studies, the authors conclude that many papers do not generate a theory, do not clearly indicate which variant of grounded theory is used and do not provide sufficient methodological detail for rigorous evaluation.
 In addition, the authors present guidelines for how to conduct and report grounded theory studies.
 The guidelines are synthesized from existing methodological guidance and complemented with the authors own experiences.
 The guidelines, which are presented in the form of a checklist, are primarily directed to researchers with novice knowledge of grounded theory.

-Finally, in a paper from 2016 Sharp et al.~\cite{sharp2016role} present the role of ethnographic work in software engineering.
+Finally, in a paper from 2016, Sharp et al.~\cite{sharp2016role} present the role of ethnographic work in software engineering.
 The authors argue that, despite its potential, ethnography has not been widely adopted in software engineering research.
 Their main aim was, therefore, to explain how software engineering researchers would benefit from adopting ethnography.
 They claim that the strength of ethnographic work is its ability to uncover the rationalities of the observed practices and that it, therefore, provides an important complement to other research methods that rely on a prior formulation of hypotheses.
 In addition, the paper introduces a guiding framework for ethnographic studies, supporting the design according to the research question being investigated, the context of the fieldwork and the characteristics of the main focus of the study.
+Again, if ethnographic studies have been shown useful in software engineering research, there is no reason why, for example, narrative analysis would not be applicable since they are both based on the same epistemological assumptions of investigating the lived experience of people \cite{harper1987visual}.